dededodu/locoloco/README.md

 ### Sensors Pico

 This is the code running on the Pi Pico 2 W attached to all RFID readers.
-These readers act as waypoints to locate locos and report these information to the `loco_controller`.
+These readers act as checkpoints to locate locos and report these information to the `loco_controller`.
 The program connects to the `loco_controller` and reports periodically the updated locations if any.
 Then, it's up to the `loco_controller` to decide what to do with these information.
 The location is